thadoe/Digital_projects_in_Verilog_SystemC/piano_keyboard/readme.md

 Verilog code for implementing piano keyboard on FPGA development board.

-16 different notes on piano can be played with adjustable pitch.
+16 different notes can be played on FPGA board with adjustable pitch.